Graham Hatfull

 Graham F. Hatfull is the Eberly Family Professor of Biotechnology at the University of Pittsburgh, where he studies bacteriophages.
 He has been an HHMI professor since 2002, and is the creator of their SEA-PHAGES program.
 In 2024, he was elected as a permanent member of the National Academy of Sciences.

 Life and career

 Hatfull studied biological sciences at Westfield College, University of London from 1975 to 1978.
 He received his PhD from the University of Edinburgh in 1981.
 He did postdoctoral research at Yale University and the Medical Research Council.

 In 2002, he developed the SEA-PHAGES, originally the PHIRE (Phage Hunters Integrating Research and Education) program, which he originally developed to include 10-12 students per year.
 The program existed only at the University of Pittsburgh from 2002 to 2008, when the HHMI created the Science Education Alliance Phage Hunters Advancing Genomics and Evolutionary Science (SEA-PHAGES) program.
 The first year of SEA-PHAGES, the program had 12 participative universities.
-The program has since spread to more than 100 universities and thousands of students per year.
+The program has since spread to more than 100 universities and thousands of students per year, with more than 50,000 total students having participated by 2025.

+Much of Hatfull's research focuses on understanding and characterizing bacteriophages, which has led to using phage therapies to treat Mycobacterium infections in some patients.